 Volunteering at the front desk is a great way to get to know students and teachers better.
 At the US, you check students in and out of school, serve as the host/hostess for visitors, and redirect phone calls.
 These volunteers are coordinated by the US Administration.

 Parents are needed to support our athletics program and celebrate Highlander Spirit!
-Signups and seasonal related sports information sessions will happen at 8:30 on August 24th, October 26th, and February 1st.
-The August and February meetings will be held at SWP, while the October meeting will take place at 31st St. We’ll serve tacos and coffee, so please mark your calendar to join us!
+Signups and seasonal related sports information sessions will happen at 9:00am on August 23rd, October 25th, and January 31st.
+The August and January meetings will be held at the Southwest Parkway campus and the October meeting will be at the 31st street campus.
+We’ll serve tacos and coffee, so please mark your calendar to join us!
 In order to promote good fun and cheer, volunteers are needed to help with concessions and occasional grill outs for athletic events [See Concessions section under Fundraising section for more information] as well as support special Pack The House events on both campuses.
 Training will be provided for volunteers that will help with Game Day photography, scoreboard, music, and Team Handbooks.
 We also need Team Parents to assist our coaches well as volunteers to coordinate and distribute yard signs for Highlander Athletes that want one.
 There are many ways to support the PAC, with a variety of time commitments.
 These volunteers are coordinated by the Athletic Department.

 Parents will host speakers and discussion groups on a variety of school related or parenting topics.
 Volunteers help identify topics and speakers, promote the speakers, set up and clean up.
 Events will take place periodically throughout the year.
 These volunteers are coordinated by the Parent Association.